 To test this, you set up an A/B test where version A of the webpage has a green ‘Add to Cart’ button (control version) and version B has a red ‘Add to Cart’ button (variant).
 You randomly present one of these versions to each visitor.
 Over time, you collect data on which color generates a higher number of clicks (and eventually leads to more purchases).
 Through statistical analysis, you can then determine whether the color change leads to a significant increase in conversions.

 Gather Data: Measure how each version performs concerning the defined objective.
+This involves collecting sufficient data to make a statistically valid conclusion.

 Let’s assume you’re running an online blog and you want to increase the number of subscribers to your weekly newsletter.
 Your current landing page (version A) displays a simple text asking visitors to subscribe.
 However, you hypothesize that adding a testimonial from an existing subscriber might encourage more visitors to sign up.
 So, you create a variant landing page (version B) which includes a testimonial.